ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/unculus/readme.md

 # Unculus

-Imagine a more basic, granularly-defined regex which is given tools to do things with patterns.
+Imagine a more basic, more granularly-defined regex which is given tools to do things with patterns.

 *******************************************